-Pregnant women are now safe from whooping cough in the country's busiest birthing region.
+Pregnant women can get protection from whooping cough in the country's busiest birthing region.

-Counties Manukau District Health Board has agreed to fund whooping cough immunisation for pregnant women after 20 weeks.
+Counties Manukau District Health Board decided to fund whooping cough immunisation for pregnant women after 20 weeks.

-The decision means expectant mums can see their GPs to be immunised against the deadly cough at no cost.
+That means expectant mums can be immunised against the deadly cough at no cost.

 The move is seen as "a protective barrier" for the most vulnerable – babies under 12 months old, board spokeswoman Lauren Young says.